Ontario Black Bear Hunting

 Included in the package:

-• 7 day housekeeping cottage fully equipped including bedding, charcoal grille & picnic table
+• 7 day housekeeping cottage fully equipped including bedding, BBQ, deck & picnic table

 • Electric heat & air conditioning